 "You are the salt of the earth; but if salt has lost its taste, how can its saltiness be restored?
 It is no longer good for anything, but is thrown out and trampled under foot.
 "You are the light of the world.
 A city built on a hill cannot be hid.
 No one after lighting a lamp puts it under the bushel basket, but on the lampstand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven."

-When his hearers asked John the Baptist, "What should we do?" he answered in the spirit of Isaiah, "Whoever has two coats must share with anyone who has none; and whoever has food must do likewise."
-Little wonder that Jesus, when selecting a text that would describe his own ideals, chose to read from Isaiah a text about showing mercy and humanity to others.
-He unrolled the scroll and found the place where it was written: "The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
-He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to procaim the year of the Lord's favour."
+In calling his people to conversion, John the Baptist echoed the teaching of Isaiah when he said, “Whoever has two coats must share with whoever has none; and whoever has food must do likewise.”
+Jesus, too, chose words from Isaiah about mercy and compassion, as his own manifesto.
+He unrolled the scroll and found the place where it was written: “The Spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
+He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord’s favour.”
 (Luke 4: 17-19; Isaiah 61:1)